yunshengb/youtube-8m/README.md

-# YouTube-8M Tensorflow Starter Code
+# YouTube-8M Tensorflow Code

+Group members: Murat Turkeli, Tyler Kohan, Yunsheng Bai

+This repo is a fork of [the starter repo](https://github.com/google/youtube-8m).
+It is both for a [Kaggle challenge](https://www.kaggle.com/c/youtube8m) and the final project of `EECS 351` at UM Ann Arbor.

-This repo contains starter code for training and evaluating machine learning models over the [YouTube-8M](https://research.google.com/youtube8m/) dataset.
+This repo contains code for training and evaluating machine learning models over the [YouTube-8M](https://research.google.com/youtube8m/) dataset.
 The code gives an end-to-end working example for reading the dataset, training a TensorFlow model, and evaluating the performance of the model.
 Out of the box,